abhishek-kumar-code/Redfish_Public/Specification.md

 To determine the available [actions](#actions-property) and the [valid parameter values](#allowable-values) for those actions, clients can query a Resource directly.

-Clients provide parameters for the action within the request body of the POST operation as a JSON object.
+Clients provide parameters for the action as a JSON object within the request body of the POST operation.
 Actions may have required parameters.
 See the [`Actions` property](#actions-property) clause for information about the structure of the request and required parameters.
 Some parameter information may require that the client examine the [Redfish Schema](#schema-definition-languages) that corresponds to the Resource.

 To indicate the success or failure of the action request processing, the service may return a response with one of the following HTTP status codes and additional information: